opentelekomcloud-docs/data-warehouse-service/umn/source/faqs/data_import_and_export/what_are_the_differences_between_data_formats_supported_by_obs_and_gds_foreign_tables.rst

 The file formats supported by OBS and GDS foreign tables are as follows:

-OBS file formats: CSV, TEXT, ORC, and CARBONDATA.
+OBS supports ORC, TEXT, JSON, CSV, CARBONDATA and PARQUET file formats for data import and ORC, CSV, and TEXT file formats for data export.
 The default format is TEXT.

-GDS file formats: CSV and TEXT.
+GDS supports the following file formats: TEXT, CSV, and FIXED.
 The default format is TEXT.